-Additionally, Employee's failure to respond to the March 15th and March 30th Orders provides a basis to dismiss this petition.
-OEA Rule 621.3 grants an Administrative Judge ("AJ") the authority to impose sanctions upon the parties as necessary to serve the ends of justice.
-The AJ may, in the exercise of sound discretion, dismiss the action if a party fails to take reasonable steps to prosecute or defend his appeal.
-Specifically, OEA Rule 621.3(b)-(c) provides that the failure to prosecute an appeal includes failing to submit required documents after being provided with a deadline for such submission and not informing this Office of a change of address which results in correspondence being returned.
-Moreover, this Office has held that failure to prosecute an appeal includes a failure to submit required documents after being provided with a deadline for such submission.
-He February 9th, March 16th, and May 2nd Orders advised Employee of the consequences for not responding, including sanctions resulting in the dismissal of the matter.
+take reasonable steps to prosecute or defend his appeal.26 Specifically, OEA Rule 621.3(b)-(c) provides that the failure to prosecute an appeal includes failing to submit required documents after being provided with a deadline for such submission and not informing this Office of a change of address which results in correspondence being returned.
+Moreover, this Office has held that failure to prosecute an appeal includes a failure to submit required documents after being provided with a deadline for such submission.27 Both of the aforementioned orders advised Employee of the consequences for not responding, including sanctions resulting in the dismissal of the matter.
 Employee's responses to these Orders were required for a proper resolution of this matter on the merits.
 Accordingly, I find that Employee has not exercised the diligence expected of an appellant pursuing an appeal before this Office and this presents an alternate ground for dismissal of this matter.

-Additionally, it is an established matter of public law that the OEA no longer has jurisdiction over grievance appeals.23 Based on the above discussion, Employee has failed to proffer any credible evidence that would indicate that the RIF was improperly conducted and implemented.
-Employee's other ancillary arguments are best characterized as grievances and outside of the OEA's jurisdiction to adjudicate.
-That is not to say that Employee may not press his claims elsewhere, but rather that the OEA currently lacks the jurisdiction to hear Employee's other claims.
+Additionally, it is an established matter of public law that the OEA no longer has jurisdiction over grievance appeals.28 Based on the above discussion, Employee has failed to proffer any credible evidence that would indicate that the RIF was improperly conducted and implemented.
+Employee's other ancillary arguments, including her allegedly being harassed by a vice principal, are best characterized as grievances and outside of the OEA's jurisdiction to adjudicate.
+That is not to say that Employee may not press her claims elsewhere, but rather that the OEA currently lacks the jurisdiction to hear Employee's other claims.